jowilf/qwikcrud/README.md

 concentrate on the core business logic and functionality.

 > [!WARNING]
-> While the generated application works fine, it is not ready for production use.
+> The generated application is not ready for production use.
 Additional steps are required to
 > set up a secure and production-ready environment.